ACVeronikaBalogova/EN-Helpy/EN/adv-payments-how-to-link-invoice.md

 3. In the **Amount** field, you can specify the amount and from which advance to be invoiced.
 It is thus possible to draw multiple advances in partial amounts to the invoice.
 4. If the advance assignment is set up the way the user wants to use the advnaces in the invoice, confirm the page with the **OK** button.

 Note:

-- ZThe advance will always be deducted up to the maximum possible invoice value, i.e. even if the user does not reduce the value of the advance and the advance exceeds the invoice value, the advance will be deducted up to the maximum invoice value.
+- The advance will always be deducted up to the maximum possible invoice value, i.e. even if the user does not reduce the value of the advance and the advance exceeds the invoice value, the advance will be deducted up to the maximum invoice value.
 - If the user selects a partial drawdown of the advance, only the set portion will be deducted from the advance.
 - If the user selects partial drawdown from multiple advances and the value of the advances to be used is higher than the invoice value, the system will automatically deduct the amounts from the advances according to the date the advances were paid.
 - If the advance assignment is set up the way the user wants to use the advances in the invoice, confirm the page with the OK button.